Diabetes Awareness Month is in November, a great time to discuss the topic of diabetes, risk factors, and how to control pre-diabetes.

 Give AI Tools a Try

 Stay ahead of your diabetes by using the best tools available to monitor your glucose.
-Not only can certain tools offer insight to patterns, it provides valuable health data to your physicians.
+Not only can certain tools offer insight into patterns, but they also provide valuable health data to your physicians.
 Ask your doctor about diabetes care apps like Glucose Buddy or Fooducate to make monitoring your health and making lifestyle choices easier.

 You can live a relatively normal life with diabetes if you’re willing to invest time in educating yourself about the smartest health choices.
 It also takes discipline and a willingness to make changes to stay healthy.